Trying to increase website traffic is a marathon, not a sprint.

 I don’t believe you should beg for traffic.

-But, I’ve also never seen asking Influencers to read or share your article to be begging, either.
+I’ve also never seen asking Influencers to read or share your article to be begging.

 This is a nice, quick way to get a boost of traffic.
 Because it works in two ways:

 - Sharing: Influencer sees your post.
 Reads it.
 Likes it.
 Shares it with their audience.

 - Accidental exposure: People follow Hashtags, or an influencer, and they see the post anyway.
 Either through ‘discover’, or TweetDeck or wherever they’re looking.

 You can definitely send your post to 20 influences in half an hour.

 Get out there, say “Hi!”, tell them about your content, leave.
 It’s that simple!